Article

 7. Ask for customer references and case studies

 While a product demo provides helpful insight into a potential payroll solution, real-world results tell the full story.
-This is your chance to validate vendor claims, uncover potential red flags, and confirm that the solution works seamlessly for organisations like yours.
+This is your chance to validate vendor claims, uncover potential red flags, and confirm that the solution works seamlessly for organizations like yours.

 Ask for: